seleniumbase/SeleniumBase/README.md

 ### Build, Automate, Verify

+(Now with [Docker](https://www.docker.com/) support for running all your automation!)

 Here's what users are saying:
 * "The best way of creating test automation for your web apps."
-* "It's like a [Docker](https://www.docker.com/) for automated tests."
 * "Our team was able to start writing & running tests immediately."
+* "We love the flexibility and ease-of-use of SeleniumBase."

 Features include:
+* All the power of Python, Webdriver, and Nosetests blended together
-* MySQL DB integration for storing test data and results
+* A flexible logging system for storing test data/results/screenshots in MySQL and S3
-* Amazon S3 manager for uploading logs and screenshots
+* Libraries for code-simplification, time-saving, and reusability
-* Easy integration with the Jenkins build-server
+* Easy integration with a Jenkins build-server, Selenium Grid, and Docker
-* A powerful logging system for tracking failures
-* A system for utilizing data from previous tests
-* An email manager for parsing through sent emails
-* Libraries for code simplification and reusable code
-* Nosetest support for running your tests with ease
-* Advanced commands for saving you significant time

-To utilize some of the more advanced integrations, you'll want to setup instances and make connections to MySQL, Jenkins, Amazon S3, and the Selenium Grid.
-We've provided placeholders in the code where you can specify your connection details for those (see settings.py in the seleniumbase/config folder).
-You can also use this framework as a bare-bones Selenium WebDriver command executer to automate tasks in a browser without doing any data reporting (and that's also the fastest way to make sure your base setup is working properly).
-If you plan on running tests from a build server across multiple cloud machines, you can connect to your own Selenium Grid or use a cloud provider such as BrowserStack.
+Placeholders have been provided in the code for specifing custom details such as DB connection info and default configuration (see settings.py in the seleniumbase/config folder).

 For an excellent example of all the pieces coming together, check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot).